chelauk/italian_learning/docs/the_basics.md

 |voi | second person plural | You ( plural )|
 |loro | third person plural |they|

-🃏 what I got completely stuck on for a while is that there is no 'it' subject pronoun in italian, when, say the dog did something we use would use **lui** (il cane) as the subject pronoun.
+🃏 what I got completely stuck on for a while is that there is no 'it' subject pronoun in italian, when, say the dog did something we use would use **lui** (to stand for il cane) as the subject pronoun.
+The subject pronoun included for added emphasis:

+"The tree grew through the roof.
+Yes!
+It grew through the roof."
+"L'albero è cresciuto attraverso il tetto.
+Sì! È lui cresciuto attraverso il tetto."

+In this translation, "L'albero è cresciuto" means "The tree grew," "attraverso il tetto" means "through the roof," and "Sì! È lui cresciuto attraverso il tetto." means "Yes!
+It is he who grew through the roof."
+The pronoun "lui" is used to emphasize the subject, "the tree" in this case.